p10rahulm/your-static-website/README.md

 smartypants = true  # `false` disables all smart punctuation substitutions (e.g. smart quotes, dashes, fractions).

-# We are using the below shortcode for image processing in our documents
+# 52. We are using the below shortcode for image processing in our documents.
+Set the defaults below
 [imaging]
 # Default resample filter used for resizing.
 Default is Box,
 # a simple and fast averaging filter appropriate for downscaling.